-Right by the iconic multi-colored stairs on Cours Ju’, Swiss ex-pat Lili Gadola (ex-Epicerie L’Idéal), assisted by her companion Fabien, has found the absolute perfect spot to open Limmat (named after the river that connects Baden to Zurich).
-With a few vintage light fixtures here, some antique furniture over there, and they’re ready to liven up the neighborhood with their briny treats at friendly prices!
-For us, the day we went for lunch: an adorable smoked mackerel salad with mandolined apples and beets, even better with the excellent bread from the Pain Pan bakery; a generous couscous with homemade fish balls and spicy harissa – or, for those who don’t have their sea legs yet, striking squash gnocchi; before an excellent sweet chestnut cake with whipped cream for dessert. // G.LeP.
+Right by Cours Julien’s iconic painted steps, Swiss ex-pat Lili Gadola (ex-Epicerie L’Idéal), backed up by her partner Fabien, discovered the absolute perfect spot to open Limmat (named after the river that connects Baden to Zurich).
+A few vintage light fixtures over here, some antique furniture over there, and they’re ready to liven up the neighborhood with briny treats that won’t break the bank!
+For us, the day we went for lunch: a lovely little smoked mackerel salad with shaved apples and beets, even better with the excellent bread from the Pain Pan bakery; a generous serving of couscous with homemade fish balls and spicy harissa – or, for those who don’t have their sea legs just yet, striking squash gnocchi; before an excellent sweet chestnut cake with whipped cream for dessert. // pseudonym

 FEELING THIRSTY?
-There’s a good lager from the Brasserie de la Plaine (€3.50 for 330 ml) and a micro selection of natural wines: a Luberon white from La Cabrery (€3.50 a glass) or a red from Nathalie Cornec vinified in the center of Marseille (€24 a bottle).
+There’s a good lager from the Brasserie de la Plaine (€3.50 for 330 ml) and a short selection of natural wines, including a Luberon white from La Cabrery (€3.50 a glass) or a red from Nathalie Cornec vinified in the center of Marseille (€24 a bottle).

 PRICE: À la carte €17.50 to €21.